 To prove Theorem \ref{genus bound}, we treat subvarieties as weighted graphs, and use {\it curve expansion} and {\it curve combination} to rearrange the multiply covered part.
 In fact, these techniques are also effective analyzing when the stronger bound

 holds.

-When $g_J(e)=0$, we actually have equality. \begin{theorem} Suppose $e$ is a $J-$nef class with $g_J(e)=0$.
+Notice that when $g_J(e)=0$, we actually have equality in Theorem \ref{genus bound}.
+This is because $g_J(e_{C_i})\ge 0$ for all $i$ since each $C_i$ is irreducible.
+In turn this implies that $g_J(e_{C_i})=0$.
+Moreover, we have the following more precise result. \begin{theorem} Suppose $e$ is a $J-$nef class with $g_J(e)=0$.
 Let $\Theta$ be a $J-$holomorphic subvariety in the class $e$. \begin{itemize} \item If $\Theta$ is connected, then each irreducible component of $\Theta$ is a smooth rational curve, and $\Theta$ is a tree configuration. \item If $J$ is tamed, then $\Theta$ is connected. \end{itemize} \end{theorem}

 Here, for a tree configuration, we refer to Definition \ref{deftree}.
 In particular, distinct components in a tree configuration intersect at most once.

 Recall that $J$ is said to be tamed if there is a symplectic form $\omega$ such that the bilinear form $\omega(\cdot, J(\cdot))$ is positive definite.
 The tameness is necessary for the second bullet since otherwise there could be a null homologous $J-$holomorphic torus in $\Theta$.